AlexandreDecan/sismic/docs/execution.rst

     interpreter.send(Event('click'))  # Send event to the interpreter interpreter.execute_once()  # Will process the event if no eventless transitions are found at first

-The method :py:meth:`~sismic.interpreter.Interpreted.execute_once` returns information about what happened during the execution, including the transitions that were processed, the event that was consumed and the sequences of entered and exited states (see :ref:`step`).
+The method :py:meth:`~sismic.interpreter.Interpreter.execute_once` returns information about what happened during the execution, including the transitions that were processed, the event that was consumed and the sequences of entered and exited states (see :ref:`steps`).

 For convenience, :py:meth:`~sismic.interpreter.Interpreter.send` returns ``self`` and thus can be chained: